 Job holders will be required to walk/stand for a considerable proportion of their working time and will periodically need to exert considerable physical effort in discharging their duties.

-Job holders will be responsible to ensuring the welfare of the children in their care, in doing this they will need lengthy periods of sensory attention to observe the activities in the area they cover.
+Job holders will be responsible to ensuring the welfare of the learner in their care, in doing this they will need lengthy periods of sensory attention to observe the activities in the area they cover.

-At this level, meaningful learning related interactions with children are an essential component of the job.
-As personal working relationships are forged, it is inevitable that job holders will require enhanced emotional resilience to deal with children and the ongoing significant emotional demands that this brings.
+At this level, meaningful learning related interactions with learner are an essential component of the job.
+As personal working relationships are forged, it is inevitable that job holders will require enhanced emotional resilience to deal with learner and the ongoing significant emotional demands that this brings.

-With the focus of the role firmly on the activities of children, there will inevitably be occasional exposure to unpleasant conditions.
+With the focus of the role firmly on the activities of learner, there will inevitably be occasional exposure to unpleasant conditions.
 This might include dealing with bodily fluids and/or working in inclement weather.